 Lyn Ouladh is a qualified teacher and an accredited ADHD & ASD coach /advisor.
 She is a Solution Focussed ‘champion’ and is accredited in 6 different Positive Parenting Programmes (Triple P).
 Alongside Triple P, Lyn regularly delivers programmes whose focus is ADHD, ASD or Child to Parent Violence and Abuse (CPVA).
 Whilst Lyn is hugely experienced in running courses or workshops for parents, carers and professionals from a range of settings, she can also provide 1-1 support and advice for all parties including children & young adults.

-Susan Maloney has over 20 years’ experience in a range of operational, project management and marketing support roles.
+Susan Maloney has over 20 years’ experience in a range of operational, project and marketing management roles.
 Every role has required exceptional organisational skills and the ability to get things done.
 Susan achieves this through hard work, dedication and influence – skills which enable Susan to add value quickly in any situation.
-Susan is the centre practice manager, offering a wide range of support from website management, marketing to administration support.
+Susan is the centre practice manager, offering a wide range of support from marketing, website management, to practice management support.